zaidansani/vault/content/the repository/cs2040s/Problems/Topological Sorting.md

 ---

-Backtracking, we process `D`
+Backtracking, we process `A`
-- `D` - there is no more nodes traverse to, so `D` gets added to the list.
+- `A` - there is no more nodes traverse to, so `A` gets added to the list.

 | LIST |     | A   | C   | E   | D   |
 | ---- | --- | --- | --- | --- | --- |